StoicLoofah/my-nanowrimo-novel/novel/9_material_difference.md

 Yannhorn then jumped in.
 "Look, buddy, just hand over whatever you took from the material plane, and no one gets hurt."
 He reached to pull out his sword, but when he closed his hand upon the grip, he found nothing.
 He looked down at his sheath and saw that his sword was gone.

 "Threats?
 In my plane?
-Now that is a poor thing for a visitor to do."
-Lamaramakama then began to walk away.
+Now that is a poor thing for a visitor to do.
+You have proven nothing to me yet" Lamaramakama then began to walk away.
 The fairies around him formed a wall and transformed into hideous, giant mosquitos.
 "Enjoy your stay," Lamaramakama called out, and he disappeared into the landscape.

 "Great job, both of you," Darella said.
 She reached for her pouch of reagents, but also found that way gone.
 "I think we may have lost some of our material possessions when we transported over," she said.